jacobduncan00/cryptid/README.md

 - [] Have desired functionality of buttons on landing page
 - [x] Change theme button and place in better spot
 - [] Add functionality for private rooms
+- [] Issue with certain colors not rendering at all